WittmannF/sort-google-scholar/README.md

 optional arguments:
-  -h, --help            show this help message and exit --kw KW               Keyword to be searched.
+  -h, --help            show this help message and exit --kw KEYWORD          Keyword to be searched.
 Default is 'machine learning'
                         Use double quote followed by simple quote to search for an exact keyword.
 Example: "'exact keyword'" --sortby SORTBY       Column to be sorted by.
 Default is by the columns